nhs-pycom/nhs_time_of_travel/README.md

 ### Multiple Shortest Route page

 - The start functionality is the same as the previous as regards data uploading.
 The Hospital dataset comes as pre-loaded, so I'll run through the rest of the instructions using this dataset.
+- If you wish to use your own data, untick the '_filter data to City or County_' box, then click the Browse files button on the left index.
+There is a templates folder, and within that Address_template.xlsx, or Address_templates_split.xlsx.
+Please enter the addresses you wish to use, in the format specified in this worksheet.
+If you change the format, the code will likely break, so please follow the format of this workbook.
 - Select town/ city/ county (or both) from the 'Enter Town/ City or County (or both)' selector.
 This will filter the dataframe to that location.
 - Enter your target address in the titled box, in the following format, '2 Hill Road, Cambridge'.
 - Select the network type.